Anthony Foriest

-Anthony "Tony" Emanuel Foriest was a Democratic member of the North Carolina Senate, representing the 24th district, where he served two terms.
+Anthony "Tony" Emanuel Foriest is an American politician who served two terms as a Democratic member of the North Carolina Senate for the 24th district.

 Early life, education, and early career

 Foriest was born in Ahoskie N.C. and raised in Alamance County.
 He was a member of the United States Army for three years then attended The University of North Carolina where he attained a bachelor's degree.
 He later attended Elon University and earned a master's degree.

 He worked for the Xerox Corporation for 24 years in a number of management positions.

 Political career

 Foriest has been actively involved with the Democratic Party over a number of years, including, " ... [the] North Carolina Democratic Party .. served as chairman of the N.C.
 Senior Democrats, was a member of the N.C.
 Democratic Party executive committee and spent two terms as chairman of the Alamance County Democratic Party.

 During his time in office he voted for the North Carolina 2009 Racial Justice Act which opposed the imposition of the death penalty on the basis of race.
 In 2012 the law was rolled back.